frameorc/frameorc/doc/rpc.md

 all the connected clients, and optionally, `.onOpen(instance)` and `.onClose(instance)`, which are only called when defined.

-The instance is an object corresponding to the connected client. ts is passed to `.onOpen` and `.onClose` when they are defined, it is accessible from the `.all` Set, and in methods called by the client, it is accessible as `this` variable.
+The instance is an object corresponding to the connected client.
+It is passed to `.onOpen` and `.onClose` when they are defined, it is accessible from the `.all` Set, and in methods called by the client, it is accessible as `this` variable.